Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Variants of the Lyndon factorization and lyn2vec

-A factorization $\fact(s) = \langle f_1, f_2, \dots, f_n \rangle$ of a string $s$ is an \emph{Inverse Lyndon factorization} if $f_j$ is an Inverse Lyndon word for $1 \le j \le n$ and $f_1 \ll f_2 \ll \dots \ll f_n$.
-Bonizzoni et al.~\cite{bonizzoni2018inverse} proposed a linear time algorithm to produce a special Inverse Lyndon factorization which is unique for the string, called \emph{Canonical Inverse Lyndon factorization} or \textit{Inverse $\CFL$} (referred in the following by $\ICFL$).
-Also $\ICFL$ (as well as $\CFL$) both guarantees uniqueness and linear time computation.
-In addition, by definition of $\ICFL$, a factor in $\ICFL$ cannot be a prefix of the next one, thus $\ICFL$ is less prone to split a string in two different factors.
-Interestingly, as proved in \cite{bonizzoni2018inverse}, $\ICFL$ allows to split any Lyndon word, thus allowing to further factorize long Lyndon factors of Lyndon factorizations (as well as $\CFL$ allows to split any inverse Lyndon word).
+A factorization $\fact(s) = \langle f_1, f_2, \dots, f_n \rangle$ of a string $s$ is an \emph{inverse Lyndon factorization} if $f_j$ is an inverse Lyndon word for $1 \le j \le n$ and $f_1 \ll f_2 \ll \dots \ll f_n$.
+In~\cite{bonizzoni2018inverse}, a linear time algorithm is proposed to produce a special inverse Lyndon factorization which is unique for the string and is called \emph{Canonical inverse Lyndon factorization} or \textit{inverse $\CFL$}, referred in the following by $\ICFL$.
+As well as $\CFL$, $\ICFL$ guarantees uniqueness and linear time computation.
+In addition, a factor of $\ICFL$ cannot be a prefix of the next one by definition, thus $\ICFL$ is less prone to split a string in two different factors.
+Interestingly, as proved in~\cite{bonizzoni2018inverse}, $\ICFL$ allows to split any Lyndon word, thus allowing to further factorize long Lyndon factors of Lyndon factorizations (as well as $\CFL$ allows to split any inverse Lyndon word).